 Reserving Space

 The Registrar, Event and Classroom Management (ECM), and Wilson Commons Student Activities (WCSA) work together to coordinate the reservation process.
-Reservations are granted to departments and recognized student organizations, not individual students.
+Reservations are granted to departments and recognized student organizations.
+Individual students can only submit reservations for specific uses and are limited to using Wilson Commons 504.
+More information can be found here.

 Student organizations can request rooms, within building hours, which are available in Virtual EMS for regular or weekly meetings.
-Reservations outside of building hours are possible for one-time events, with advisor approval.
+Reservations outside of building hours are possible for one-time events, with WCSA approval.

 For more information on using Virtual EMS, see the visual tutorial on our Welcome to Virtual-EMS guide.